Knitting for summer temperatures

 When we think of spaghetti, we think of a tasty portion of our favorite pasta - with pleasure also in the ice cream variation.
 The fact that there are also tops with this name is no coincidence.
 The word "spaghetti" comes from Italian and means "little string".
 In fashion, it indicates the narrow width of the straps of the garment.
 Such tops are very airy and show more skin.

-The Cumulus top by PetiteKnit belongs to the plain Cumulus series.
-The necklines are trimmed with an I-cord, which also becomes the strap.
+The Cumulus Top by PetiteKnit belongs to the simple Cumulus series.
+The necklines are edged with an I-cord, which also becomes the strap.
 Camisole No. 4 by My Favourite Knitwear is a feminine summer top in bohemian style.
 The decorative increases on the front panels give the top a nice fit and character, while the ribbed pattern combined with the yarn texture creates an almost crocheted look.
-The Chrysler Top from Knitting for Olive is also made with I-cord straps - but slightly wider.
+The Chrysler Top from Knitting for Olive is also made with I-cord straps - but a little wider.
 It's a simple and elegant ribbed top inspired by New York's famous Chrysler Building.